-Russia: Two children, one teacher dead after gunman opens fire at school
+Russia: Two children, one teacher dead after gunman opens fire in school

 Kamal said that the children who were killed in the shooting were aged between three and six, reported AFP.

-In 2021, Russia witnessed two separate killings – one in a school in Kazan city that left nine killed and another at a university in Perm in which six were shot dead.
+In 2021, Russia witnessed two shootings in educational institutions – one in a school in Kazan city that left nine killed and another at a university in Perm in which six were shot dead.
 It had prompted the government to restrict access to guns in the country.